Trait activation theory

 Trait activation theory suggests that employees will look for and derive intrinsic satisfaction from a work environment that allows for the easy expression of their unique personality traits.
 However, the theory stipulates that only in situations where these personality traits are valued on the job (i.e., expression of traits is beneficial to quality job tasks), does "activating" the trait lead to better job performance and the potential for subsequent increased extrinsic rewards (e.g., pay and other benefits).
 In a nutshell, a workplace environment or job demands that are conducive to the natural and frequent expression of their traits is attractive to people.
+Trait expression in the workplace is affected by the day-to-day tasks an employee completes, and the specific demands of the job.
+This idea stems from the concept of operational levels within the workplace.
+Various responsibilities of an employee determine how they express themselves in the workplace.
+If a job requires strict adherence to rules and timeliness, that job will lend itself better to an individual to whom these traits come naturally, and may not be ideal for an individual whose personality does not align with the necessities of the job.

 For example, the trait, extraversion, is associated with sociability and seeking out others' companionship.
 If this trait is activated by interaction with customers while a salesperson is performing work tasks related to sales, one might expect such trait activation to result in good job performance and potential subsequent financial bonuses.
+This is an example of a demand, which is a situational cue that creates a positive outcome when a relevant trait is activated.
 However, if extraversion is activated on the job by the presence of coworkers and one becomes overly sociable with coworkers, job performance may suffer if this sociability distracts from job tasks.
+This is an example of a distractor, which is a situational cue that created a negative outcome when a relevant trait is activated.
 In this example, the organizational cues of whether a high sociability environment is expected between coworkers would influence the strength of the cue and the level of activation.
+Discretionary cues may activate traits that have a neutral outcome, although discretionary cues do not have a direct impact on work performance, employees are more engaged in fulfilling their workplace duties when given opportunities to activate their discretionary traits.
+A constraint is a factor that makes a trait less relevant, for example transitioning to a work from home environment from an office may make extraversion less relevant.
+A releaser is a factor that makes a trait more relevant.
+A facilitator is a factor that increases the strength of the situational cues that are already present.
 Note that it is not an assumption of trait activation theory that trait-irrelevant situations result in poor performance.
 Rather, the theory suggests that a lack of trait activation weakens the trait-performance relationship.